rishabhBudhouliya/MLOps/README.md

 ##### 4.1 Offline Evaluation
 After model training, we conduct automated offline evaluations:

-- **General Metrics**: Overall accuracy (e.g., BERTScore/F1 for text) – logged via MLFlow
+- **General Metrics**: Measure overall accuracy (e.g., BERTScore/F1 for text) – logged via MLFlow
-- **Bias & Fairness**: Performance on PR slices (e.g., small vs large PRs, bugfix vs feature PRs)
+- **Bias & Fairness**: Measure performance on PR slices (e.g., small vs large PRs, bugfix vs feature PRs)
-- **Known Failure Modes**: PRs with outdated diffs, high token count, or structurally similar examples that previously failed
+- **Known Failure Modes**: Measure model behavior on PRs with outdated diffs, high token count, or structurally similar examples that previously failed
-- **Template-Based Tests**: Checking LLM predictions for identical PRs with different comment instructions
+- **Template-Based Tests**: Check LLM predictions for identical PRs with different comment instructions
 - **Test Suite**: Implemented using `pytest`, and integrated into the training pipeline
   - Based on results, models are automatically registered or discarded
 - **Automated Model Registration**: Pass/fail logic in test suite decides model promotion

 ##### 4.2 Load Testing
 - Conducted in a staging environment using simulated GitHub PR events
+- Simulate 20–50 concurrent webhook events using tools like Locust or k6
 - Operational metrics measured via Prometheus:
+  - Latency distributions (p50, p95, p99)
+  - Throughput (requests per second)
-  - Latency, throughput, and error rates
+  - Error rates (e.g., 5xx, timeouts)
+  - Resource utilization: CPU, RAM, GPU usage
-- Observed under varied load patterns to validate FastAPI + Triton under concurrent requests
+- Observe under varied load patterns to validate FastAPI + Triton under concurrent requests
-- Results visualized via Grafana dashboards
+- Visualize results using Grafana dashboards

 ##### 4.3 Online Evaluation via Canary
 - Online evaluation with artificial users (team members)
 - Real-time observation of model responses on live PRs
-- Monitoring model-specific metrics such as prediction confidence using Prometheus and Grafana
+- Monitor model-specific metrics such as prediction confidence using Prometheus and Grafana

 ##### 4.4 Close the Loop
 - No user feedback is collected
-- Monitoring drift using:
+- Monitor drift using:
   - Drift events (`drift_events_total`)
   - Test statistic (`drift_test_stat`)
-- Infrastructure and application-level health tracked through Prometheus + Grafana
+- Track infrastructure and application-level health through Prometheus + Grafana

-##### 4.5 Define a Business-Specific Evaluation
+##### 4.5 Business-Specific Evaluation

 - **Location Awareness**
   - *Precision*: Of all the locations where the model generated comments, what fraction matched actual human comment locations in the test set?
   - *Recall*: Of all the human-generated comment locations in the test set, what fraction were identified by the model?

 - **Semantic Similarity**
-  - *BERTScore*: Measures the similarity between model-generated comments and human comments using contextual embeddings from BERT.
+  - *BERTScore*: Measure the similarity between model-generated comments and human comments using contextual embeddings from BERT.
 This captures semantic alignment beyond surface-level token overlap.

 These metrics serve as proxies for usefulness and alignment with human reviewers and will be computed on a held-out labeled test set.

+##### Estimated Developer Time Saved

+- Use location precision/recall and semantic similarity scores to estimate the proportion of high-quality, relevant comments

+- Based on review effort benchmarks per comment category (e.g., formatting, bug spotting), approximate developer time saved

+- Example: If the model identifies 70% of relevant comment locations with high semantic similarity, and each comment saves ~30 seconds of developer time, we extrapolate total time saved across evaluated PRs.

 ---
 #### *III.
 Continuous X*